PX4/PX4-user_guide/en/flight_controller/raspberry_pi_pilotpi.md

 > If your IDE doesn't support ninja build, `NO_NINJA_BUILD=1` option will help.

-> You can compile without upload too.
+> You can compile without uploading too.
 Just remove `upload` target.

 ### Post-configuration